dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 ## Exceptions

 Dart code can throw and catch exceptions.
-In contrast to Java, all of Dart’s exceptions are unchecked exceptions.
+In contrast to Java, all of Dart's exceptions are unchecked exceptions.
 Methods don't declare which exceptions they might throw, and you aren't required to catch any exceptions.